Wokkipannu/Wokkibot/README.md

 Wokkibot rewritten yet again.
 This time in GO using DisGo.

 The main purpose of Wokkibot was originally to play music.
 This has shifted a lot and these days while music playing is still possible, it is not the main focus.
-The bot currently still requires lavalink to run, but this will ideally be changed soon so that it can function without it.
-This would obviously disable the music related commands.

 # Commands
 ##### Music related commands